plotly/Kaleido/README.md

 # Approach
 To accomplish this goal, Kaleido introduces a new approach.
 The core of Kaleido is a standalone C++ application that embeds Chromium as a library.
 This architecture allows Kaleido to communicate with the browser engine using the C++ API rather than requiring a local network connection.
 A thin Python wrapper runs the Kaledo C++ application as a subprocess and communicates with it by writing image export JSON requests to standard-in and retrieving results by reading from standard-out.
 Other language wrappers (e.g. R, Julia, Scala, Rust, etc.) can fairly easily be written in the future because the interface relies only on standard-in / standard-out communication using JSON requests.

 By compiling Chromium as a library, we have a degree of control over what is included in the Chromium build.
 In particular, on Linux we can build Chromium in [headless](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md#usage-as-a-c_library) mode, which eliminates a large number of runtime dependencies (e.g. the `libXss` library mentioned above).
-The remaining dependencies are small enough to bundle with the library, making it possible to run Kaleido in the most minimal Linux environments with not additional dependencies required.
-So for example, the c++ Kaleido executable can run inside an `ubuntu:16.04` docker container without anything be installed using `apt`.
+The remaining dependencies are small enough to bundle with the library, making it possible to run Kaleido in the most minimal Linux environments with no additional dependencies required.
+So for example, the C++ Kaleido executable can run inside an `ubuntu:16.04` docker container without anything be installed using `apt`.

 The Python wrapper and the Kaleido executable can then be packaged as operating system dependent Python wheels that can be distributed on PyPI.

 # Disadvantages
 While this approach has many advantages, the main disadvantage is that building Chromium is not for the faint of heart.
 Even on powerful workstations, downloading and building the Chromium code base takes 50+ GB and several hours.
-Because of this, on Linux this work can be done once and distributed as a docker container, but we don't have a similar shortcut for Windows and MacOS.
+On Linux this work can be done once and distributed as a docker container, but we don't have a similar shortcut for Windows and MacOS.
 Because of this, we're still working on finding a CI solution for MacOS and Windows.

 # Scope (Plugin) architecture
 While motivated by the needs of plotly.py, we made the decision early on to design Kaleido to make it fairly straightforward to add support for additional libraries.
 Plugins in Kaleido are called "scopes".
 We hope to collaborate with many other web-based visualization libraries to solve this problem once as for all by developing scopes for a wide range of libraries across the community.